June 26, 2022 Bulletin

 SANCTUARY CANDLES:

 The Sanctuary candles will be lit for the entire week for your intention.
-For the week of February 13-19, the right sanctuary candle is in memory of parents + Mary & +Nicholas Terlecky from Myron Terlecky.
-There is no request for the left sanctuary candle.
+For the week of May 1-7 the left sanctuary candle is in memory of +Dr. Don & +Virginia Graneto from the Graneto family.
+The right sanctuary candle is in memory of +George Filo from George Filo.

 LITURGICAL SCHEDULE